trixi-framework/Trixi.jl/docs/src/hohqmesh_tutorial.md

 * Freestream boundary conditions on the four box edges.
 * Free slip wall boundary condition on the interior curved boundaries.

-To construct the unstructued quadrilateral mesh from the HOHQMesh file we point to the appropriate location with the vairable `mesh_file` and then feed this into the constructor for the `UnstructuredMesh2D` type in Trixi.jl
+To construct the unstructured quadrilateral mesh from the HOHQMesh file we point to the appropriate location with the variable `mesh_file` and then feed this into the constructor for the `UnstructuredMesh2D` type in Trixi.jl
 ```julia
 # create the unstructured from your mesh file
 mesh_file = joinpath(@__DIR__, "out", "ice_cream_straight_sides.mesh")